 Eating has become such a complicated endeavour nowadays that it’s a surprise anybody knows what to eat.
 But rather than tie yourself in knots about what you’re meant to be eating, why not start with something really simple?
 Control Your Portion Size.

 It’s not surprising if you’ve completely lost touch with ‘what is a portion size?’
 Go out to your local restaurant and you’re likely to get a plate filled with food.
 Do your weekly shopping trip and the food manufacturers have their own rules about what constitutes a serving size.
 And then when you cook your own food, you’re likely to decide on your portion size based on how hungry you are in that moment, or ‘just finish off’ what you’ve cooked rather than let it go to waste.

 Reducing your portion size

-You can see that the general shift has been a growth in our portion sizes.
+The general shift has been a massive growth in our portion sizes.
 Therefore, it makes sense to reduce your portion sizes if you want to lose and control your weight.
 But there are two problems with this for many people:

 1. It’s too darn simple.

 If you’ve spent a bit of time with us and read our Pocket Guide to Weight Control, you’ll know that there’s far more to weight control than simply what you eat and how much exercise you do.
 However, when we look purely at the eating aspect of weight control, the answer can really be as simple as cutting down on your portion size.